Getting your first motorcycle can be one of the most exciting and overwhelming times of your life as a new rider.

-- “Naked” & Standard Bikes (Standard)
+1. “Naked” & Standard Bikes (Standard)

 Pictured: Kawasaki Z400 ABS

-Our Top Picks: KTM 390 Duke, Honda CB 300F & 500F ABS, Suzuki GW250, Kawasaki Z400 ABS, Yamaha MT-03, Suzuki SV 650
+More Bikes Like This: KTM 390 Duke, Honda CB 300F & 500F ABS, Suzuki GW250, Kawasaki Z400 ABS, Yamaha MT-03, Suzuki SV 650

 Pictured: Honda Rebel 500

-Our Top Picks: Yamaha V-Star 250, Honda Rebel 300 & 500, Harley-Davidson Street 500 ABS, Yamaha Bolt 650, Harley-Davidson Street 500, Harley-Davidson Superlow
+More Bikes Like This: Yamaha V-Star 250, Honda Rebel 300 ABS, Harley-Davidson Street 500 ABS, Yamaha Bolt 650, Harley-Davidson Street 500, Harley-Davidson Superlow.

-- Adventure (ADV) Bikes
+3. Adventure (ADV) Bikes

 Pictured: Honda CB500X ABS

-Adventure bikes are arguably the perfect combination of power and versatility.
-Many beginner riders find these bikes to be easier to handle due to their upright seating positioning, heigh bar height, and maneuverability.
-Unfortunately many adventure bikes have high seat heights, though lowering kits and specialty seats are available for purchase.
+Many motorcyclists believe that adventure bikes are the perfect combination of power and versatility.
+Often beginner motorcyclists find these bikes to be easier to handle due to their upright seating positioning, convenient handlebar height, reliability, and nimble maneuverability.

-Our Top Picks: Honda CB500X ABS, Kawasaki Versys-X 300 ABS, Suzuki DR-Z400SM, Honda CRF250L Rally, KTM 390 Adventure, Kawasaki KLX 250S
+More Bikes Like This: Honda CB500X ABS, Kawasaki Versys-X 300 ABS, Suzuki DR-Z400SM, Honda CRF250L Rally, KTM 390 Adventure, Kawasaki KLX 250S.

 Pictured: Yamaha YZF-R3 ABS

-Our Top Picks: KTM RC390, Kawasaki Ninja 300 ABS, Kawasaki 400 ABS, Suzuki GSX250R, Honda CBR 250R/300R/500R, Yamaha YZF-R3 ABS
+More Bikes Like This: KTM RC390, Kawasaki Ninja 300 ABS, Kawasaki 400 ABS, Suzuki GSX250R, Honda CBR 250R/300R/500R

-- Modern Classics (Retro)
+5. Modern Classics (Retro)

 Pictured: Triumph Street Twin

-“Modern” classic motorcycles are increasing in popularity worldwide.
+“Modern” classic motorcycles are increasing in popularity worldwide, and for good reason.
 These bikes feature modern components with many of the simple and clean features that made them popular from the start.

-Our Top Picks: Yamaha SR400, Triumph Street Twin, Yamaha TW200, Kawasaki W800, Suzuki TU 250X
+More Bikes Like This: Yamaha SR400, Triumph Street Twin, Yamaha TW200, Kawasaki W800, Suzuki TU 250X.

-- Mini Bikes
+6. Mini Bikes

 Pictured: Kawasaki Z125 PRO

-Choosing your first motorcycle is one of the most exciting experiences a rider can have, but it’s important to do your research first.
-If possible, test ride multiple bikes before making your final choice — the last thing you want to do is find out after 5,000 miles and thousands of dollars that you’re not actually a sportbike rider!
+If possible, bring a mechanically savvy friend with you while shopping, and test ride (or sit on) multiple bikes before making your final choice — the last thing you want to do is find out after 5,000 miles and thousands of dollars that you’re not actually a sportbike rider!

 After you’ve picked the perfect bike practice regularly before taking on any challenging riding.
 Outfit both yourself and your bike with the necessary gear and gadgets you need to make sure that you can stay safe while enjoying every ride.